19hours/sg-statutes/Acts/Professional Engineers Act.md

 ### No action in absence of bad faith or malice

 38\.
-No action or proceedings shall lie against the Board , any committee appointed by the Board under this Act, or any member thereof for any act or thing done under this Act unless it is proved to the court that the act or thing was done in bad faith or with malice.
+No action or proceedings shall lie against the Board, any committee appointed by the Board under this Act, or any member thereof for any act or thing done under this Act unless it is proved to the court that the act or thing was done in bad faith or with malice.

+[27/2005 wef 01/12/2005]

 ## PART IX

+39\.
+[Repealed by Act 27/2005 wef 01/12/2005]

+40\.
+[Repealed by Act 27/2005 wef 01/12/2005]

+41\.
+[Repealed by Act 27/2005 wef 01/12/2005]

+42\.
+[Repealed by Act 27/2005 wef 01/12/2005]

+43\.
+[Repealed by Act 27/2005 wef 01/12/2005]

+44\.
+[Repealed by Act 27/2005 wef 01/12/2005]

-[Deleted by Act 27/2005 wef 01/12/2005]
+45\.
+[Repealed by Act 27/2005 wef 01/12/2005]

 ## THE SCHEDULE

-Section 14(2).
+Section 14(2)

 Exempt classes of persons

 1\.
 Certificated officers under the Merchant Shipping Act [Cap.
 179].

-2\.
-Holders of any certificate of competency issued under regulations made under the Workplace Safety and Health Act 2006 for the purpose of taking charge of or operating steam boilers or internal combustion engines.
+2. Holders of any certificate of competency issued under regulations made under the Workplace Safety and Health Act 2006 for the purpose of taking charge of or operating steam boilers or internal combustion engines.

+[7/2006 wef 01/03/2006]

 3. Electrical workers licensed under the Electricity Act (Cap.
 89A).